OJWatson/McCOILR/README.md

 this wrapper in the hope that it might be helpful for others, and have provided a tutorial for basic use.

 ***
-> To view the tutorial please click [here](https://ojwatson.github.io/McCOILR/articles/introduction.html).
+> To view the introduction tutorial please click [here](https://ojwatson.github.io/McCOILR/articles/introduction.html).

 ***